ncatlab/nlab-content/pages/1018.md

 \alpha_X\downarrow&&\alpha_Y\downarrow&&
 \alpha_X\downarrow&&\alpha_Y\downarrow
 \\GX&\stackrel{Gf}{\rightarrow}&GY&&GX&\stackrel{Gf}{\leftarrow}&GY&&GX&\stackrel{Gf}{\rightarrow}&GY&&GX&\stackrel{Gf}{\leftarrow}&GY
-}
+}$$
 It is clear that (vertical) composition of $2$-morphisms makes sense, and that furthermore natural transformations between functors of different variance should be graded _odd_, while natural transformation between functors of the same variance should be graded _even_.

 4. It is less clear that (but true!) that [[horizontal composition]] and [[whiskering]] also make sense.
-We thus have a (strict) $2$-category, although the actions of whiskering by an odd functor (or more generally of horizontally composing with an odd natural transformation) act _contravariantly_ on vertical composition, so perhaps this is a slightly more general notion of a $2$-category.
+We thus have almost (strict) $2$-category, if it were not for the fact that the actions of whiskering by an odd functor act _contravariantly_ on vertical composition (so horizontal composition itself does not behave as usual), so perhaps this is a slightly more general notion of a $2$-category.

 +-- {: .query}
 What kind of notion of $2$-category is this?
 I've been using the phrase $\mathbb{Z}/2$-graded $2$-category, but this structure is not exactly a $2$-category because of the allowed contravariance in the whiskering/horiztonal composition.
 --Vladimir_Sotirov